-- EventQueue[0...m] is an array of priority queues, containing scheduled events sorted by timestamp.
-Here, EventQueue[1...m] are the inter-LP queues, each containing the diffusion events destined for a particular neighbor, and EventQueue[0] is the intra-LP queue, containing subvolume events that aggregate reactions and diffusions within the LP: - SubvolumeState is an array representing the state of each subvolume in the subdomain, i.e., the number of entities of each species, and the timestamp of the last event affecting the subvolume (i.e., each subvolume has an individual timestamp), - History is a time-sorted sequence of events already processed by the LP; old events are regularly removed from the history by fossil collection, - Channel[1...m] is an array of incoming message channels, one for each neighbor, and - Dltwe{1...m} is a set of incoming DLTWE estimates, one for each neighbor.
+• EventQueue[0...m] is an array of priority queues, containing scheduled events sorted by timestamp.
+Here, EventQueue[1...m] are the inter-LP queues, each containing the diffusion events destined for a particular neighbor, and EventQueue[0] is the intra-LP queue,

+- SubvolumeState is an array representing the state of each subvolume in the subdomain, i.e., the number of entities of each species, and the timestamp of the last event affecting the subvolume (i.e., each subvolume has an individual timestamp), - History is a time-sorted sequence of events already processed by the LP; old events are regularly removed from the history by fossil collection, - Channel[1...m] is an array of incoming message channels, one for each neighbor, and - Dltwe{1...m} is a set of incoming DLTWE estimates, one for each neighbor.